drangara/MFIX-Exa/docs/source_docs/EB_Chapter.rst

 Embedded Boundaries
 ===================

-MFiX-Exa uses AMReX's Embedded Boundaries to represent container walls.
-This allows MFiX-Exa to simulate a wide range of shapes and boundary conditions using constructive solid geometry.
-MFiX-Exa also has the capability of locally refining the computational meshes near walls.
+MFIX-Exa uses AMReX's Embedded Boundaries to represent container walls.
+This allows MFIX-Exa to simulate a wide range of shapes and boundary conditions using constructive solid geometry.
+MFIX-Exa also has the capability of locally refining the computational meshes near walls.